taylordave85/mapbender3/README.md

 # Mapbender for Docker

-Mapbender docker image from the [YAGA Development-Team](https://yagajs.org)
+Mapbender docker image from the [YAGA Development-Team](https://yagajs.org) forked with newest release

 ## Supported tags